First time buyer guide

-- Lifetime ISA: this account allows you to save up to £4,000 each tax year towards buying a home (or for later life).
+- Lifetime ISA: this account allows you to save up to £4,000 each tax year towards buying a home (or for retirement).
 The government then ads a monthly bonus of 25% to the amount you’ve saved.

 - Help to Buy ISA: this government savings scheme is aimed at helping first-time buyers boost their mortgage deposit.
 For every £200 you put into your Help to Buy ISA every month, the government will give you £50 (25% bonus), up to a maximum of £3,000.
 The Help to Buy ISA is now closed to new savers.
 But, if you opened one before 30 November 2019 you can continue to save into your account until November 2029.

 Stocks & Shares ISA